TingheZhang/T-GEM/README.md

 Gene symbol and its attribution score can be got for each cancer after running the program.
-## 4 compute and visulize the attention weights and entropy for each attention layers
+## 4 Compute and visulize the attention weights and entropy for each attention layers
+To discover the inner relationship at each layer, we can use attention weights and entropy of attention wieghts.
+G-TEM_t_vis.py has two mode 'attn' and 'vis'. 'attn' is used for get the attn value for each layer
+> python G-TEM_t_vis.py attn

+'vis' for visualizing the result from attn step
+> python G-TEM_t_vis.py vis

+The model for G-TEM_t_vis.py has to match the one trained at step 2